andOrlando/homework-scripts/README.md

  - only scrolls through to generate you some base points

 **MyMathLab**
+ - currently kinda broken according to my linear friends
+ - can't be bothered to fix it because I'm no longer taking linear
  - adds a console
  - console literally just evaluates javascript strings but also adds a matrix object
  - said object can calc a bunch of stuff about matrices